 - Contact TRICARE.
 Talk with a TRICARE representative about how your health care benefits will cover you and your family.

-- Notify installation housing or your landlord that you’ll be moving.
+- Notify your installation housing office or your landlord that you’ll be moving.

 - Change your address with the post office.
-Make sure your mail is forwarded.
+Make sure to forward your mail.

 - Keep in touch with your spouse’s unit contacts.
-Visit the unit website often.
-Remember, there are many resources within the Military Family Readiness System to support you — chaplains, behavioral health professionals, the Military and Family Support Center, or the Morale, Welfare and Recreation Program.
+Remember, there are many resources within the Military Family Readiness System to support you — chaplains, behavioral health professionals, the Military and Family Support Center or the MWR Program.

-- Stay connected to other military spouses or support programs.
+- Stay connected to other military spouses, your service Family Readiness Group and other support programs.
 Your local Red Cross chapter and National Guard Family Program are great resources for information.

-Military OneSource consultants can help you with your decision to stay or move, and are available to provide personalized support for your service member’s deployment, your move or both.
-Reach out by calling 800-342-9647 and talk to someone who understands military life.
-OCONUS/International?
-Click here for calling options.
-Relocation professionals at your installation also are available.
+Military OneSource consultants can help you with your decision to stay or move.
+They are available 24/7 to provide personalized support for your service member’s deployment, your move or both.
+Call 800-342-9647, use OCONUS/international calling options or schedule a live chat.